Ski: 2018-2019 Black Crows Orb, 178.3 cm

 That said, on anything softer than ice (where we have yet to test the ski), the Orb carves well, and this will definitely be noticeable if you’re coming from wider skis.
 Turn initiation feels easy and intuitive, and the ski tracks quite well until the groomers get all chopped-up late in the day — then it can get knocked around a bit.
 The Orb’s tail feels supportive, but is also forgiving if you get a little backseat.

 So if you’re looking for a very high-energy, precision carver, there are better options in this category.
 But for a ski that skis so well off piste (see below), I personally am quite content with the Orb’s carving performance.

-It’s also worth noting that Luke and I both thought the Orb felt a bit locked in and track-y with the factory tune.
+It’s also worth noting that Luke and I both thought the Orb felt just a bit locked-in with the factory tune.
 We’ll update this when we’ve had a chance to play with the tune to see if this makes any noticeable changes on snow.

 While we doubt many people will be extremely concerned with the 91mm-underfoot Orb’s performance in powder, I did ski the Orb for a day at A-Basin after a nearly 3-foot storm cycle, and was able to get deep turns all day to see how it performed in deep snow.